next-book/dev-book/content/solitude.md

 In one heavy thundershower the lightning struck a large pitch pine across the pond, making a very conspicuous and perfectly regular spiral groove from top to bottom, an inch or more deep, and four or five inches wide, as you would groove a walking stick.
 I passed it again the other day, and was struck with awe on looking up and beholding that mark, now more distinct than ever, where a terrific and resistless bolt came down out of the harmless sky eight years ago.
 Men frequently say to me, “I should think you would feel lonesome down there, and want to be nearer to folks, rainy and snowy days and nights especially.”
-I am tempted to reply to such⁠—This whole earth which we inhabit is but a point in space.
+I am tempted to reply to such—This whole earth which we inhabit is but a point in space.
 How far apart, think you, dwell the two most distant inhabitants of yonder star, the breadth of whose disk cannot be appreciated by our instruments?
 Why should I feel lonely? is not our planet in the Milky Way?
 This which you put seems to me not to be the most important question.